benjaminpatra/README.md/README.md

 ## Hi there <img src="https://raw.githubusercontent.com/benjaminpatra/benjaminpatra/main/wave.gif" width="10px">

 My name is Benjamin.
-I am currently a Machine Learning Scientist at Sonos in the Spoken Language Understanding team.

-I am passionate about the world of Artificial Intelligence 🤖, maths and coding !
-Always eager to learn more ✌️
+I am currently an Insurance Supervisor at ACPR - Banque de France 🏦.

-I graduated from ENSAE Paris with a major in Computer Science & Data Science.
-I am also an MVA (Mathématiques, Vision, Apprentissage) alumni from ENS Paris-Saclay; this master degree is the most prestigious one in the field of machine learning in France.
+I graduated from ENSAE Paris with a major in  & Data Science.
+I am also an SFA (Statistics, Finance quantitative, Actuarial Science) alumni from Polytechnique Paris; this master degree is the most prestigious one in the field of Quantitative Finance in France.

 My main fields of interests are:
 - NLP \& Speech